robert-mccarthy-ca/modern-druid/docs/revenue-model.md

 | Biochar Carbon Credits     | Variable (based on production) |
 | Biochar Sales              | Variable (based on market absorption) |

 > **Note**: These revenues are from soil and biochar carbon credits, plus biochar sales.
 Timber harvests are not a primary revenue stream during the project life cycle, as tree rotation focuses on adaptive breeding over timber production.
+Timber sales may be an option for whoever inherits the site after the project completes, but not something that we will focus on.

 ---